How to Prune Fruit Trees

 Modified Central Leader is the compromise shape.
 Here is a diagram of how to prune a tree according to this training system during its first four years from the Virginia Cooperative Extension.
 Watch our video to see how Tricia prunes and trains a fruit tree in this popular, all-purpose style.
 Combining the best features of both the Central Leader and Vase systems (sturdy trunk and central light) the Modified Central Leader is the default choice.
 Easier to harvest than a tall Central Leader tree, and with stronger branches than an Open tree, this is also the best choice for all fruit trees in the sunny Southwest.
 A good choice for: Almond, apple, apricot, cherry, fig, nectarine, olive, peach, pear, pecan, persimmon, plum, pluot, pomegranate & walnut trees.

 What do these three training systems have in common?
 They all require sharp pruning tools!
 Here's our video on how to sharpen your tools this winter, and our article that explains how to keep petroleum off your tools and out of your organic garden.
 Do you need to replace any of your pruning tools?
 We test pruning tools in our own orchards and recommend this select group for you, in a variety of price ranges.
 In the Modified Central Leader video Tricia uses the new Corona ComfortGEL handled 3/4" Bypass Pruners and 30" Bypass Loppers.
-For more information on pruning, we offer some favorite reading: Pruning Made Easy by Lewis Hill and the Storey Country Wisdom booklet, Pruning Trees, Shrubs & Vines.
+For more information on pruning check out Storey Country Wisdom booklet, Pruning Trees, Shrubs & Vines.
 Now, go order your fruit trees, and you'll know just how to prune and train them when they arrive at your door.